simoa97/sec-scan-ticketizer/README.md

 ### Setting up the API calls structure

-#### GET
+#### POST (search for existing tickets)
-All scripts use [Jira REST API GET method (Search for issues using JQL)](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issue-search/#api-rest-api-3-search-get) to search for already created tickets in Jira to prevent creation of duplicates.
+All scripts use [Jira REST API POST method (Search for issues using JQL)](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issue-search/#api-rest-api-3-search-post) to search for already created tickets in Jira to prevent creation of duplicates.
 This call searches for the names of the tickets that should be created.
 If the script finds such ticket in Jira, it will not be created again.

 Specify the organization url under the url variable in jira_search fucntion:
 ```python
 url = "https://(your org name).atlassian.net/rest/api/3/search"
 ```

-#### POST
+#### POST (create ticket)
 All scripts use [Jira REST API POST method (Create issue)](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-post) to create new tickets in Jira.
 This step is a little bit more complex than the previous GET method.
 In my example I used brand new Jira and brand new Project in Jira.
 The setup will differentiate and will depend on how you want to have your tickets for vulnerabilities set up.
 I use the default issue type “Task”.